+(#19936)Every EHT STA affiliated with an AP MLD or a non-AP MLD that supports (#20028)link reconfiguration operations for adding and deleting links to the ML setup of a non-AP MLD as described (#19936)in 35.3.6.4 (Link reconfiguration to the ML setup) and supports recommendation for ML reconfiguration to the ML setup of a non-AP MLD as described in 35.3.6.5 (AP MLD recommendation for ML reconfiguration) shall set the dot11EHTLinkReconfigurationOperationActivated equal to true and shall set the Link Reconfiguration Operation Support subfield to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element and the Reconfiguration Multi-Link element that it transmits.

 TGbe editor: Please update following subclause as shown below.

-35.3.6.4 ML reconfiguration to the ML setup
+35.3.6.4 (#20027) Link reconfiguration to the ML setup

+(#19936)

+(#19936)

-Every EHT STA affiliated with an AP MLD or a non-AP MLD that supports ML reconfiguration operations for adding and deleting links to the ML setup of a non-AP MLD as described in this subclause and supports recommendation for ML reconfiguration to the ML setup of a non-AP MLD as described in 35.3.6.5 (AP MLD recommendation for ML reconfiguration) shall set the dot11EHTLinkReconfigurationOperationActivated equal to true and shall set the Link Reconfiguration Operation Support subfield to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element and the Reconfiguration Multi-Link element that it transmits.
+A non-AP MLD in the associated state which has dot11EHTLinkReconfigurationOperationActivated equal to true may request (#20028)link reconfiguration to its ML setup by sending a Link Reconfiguration Request frame from an affiliated non-AP STA to the corresponding AP affiliated with the associated AP MLD which has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits. (#20028)

-NOTE 1—The ML reconfiguration operations for adding a link or deleting a link to the ML setup of a non-AP MLD is performed between the two peer MLDs which are in State 4 (see Figure 11-21 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).
+(#19936)NOTE 1—The ML reconfiguration operations for adding a link or deleting a link to the ML setup of a non-AP MLD is performed between the two peer MLDs which are in State 4 (see Figure 11-21 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).
 For a newly added link to the ML setup, the non-AP STA and the AP operating on that link inherit state from their respective MLDs and are in State 4.
 For a setup link which gets deleted from the ML setup, the non-AP STA and the AP which were previously operating on that link cease to inherit state from their respective MLDs and transition to State 1 (see Figure 11-21 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).

-A non-AP MLD in the associated state which has dot11EHTLinkReconfigurationOperationActivated equal to true may request ML reconfiguration to its ML setup by sending a Link Reconfiguration Request frame from an affiliated non-AP STA to the corresponding AP affiliated with the associated AP MLD which has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.
-The Link Reconfiguration Request frame shall contain a Reconfiguration Multi-Link element that includes a Per-STA Profile subelement for each affiliated non-AP STA that the non-AP MLD is requesting to add to its ML setup or delete from its ML setup.
+(#20028)The Link Reconfiguration Request frame shall contain a Reconfiguration Multi-Link element that includes a Per-STA Profile subelement for each affiliated non-AP STA that the non-AP MLD is requesting to add to its ML setup or delete from its ML setup.
 The Reconfiguration Multi-Link element shall not include any other Per-STA Profile subelements.

 In the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame a non-AP MLD shall set the MLD MAC Address Present subfield to 1 and shall set the MLD MAC Address subfield in the Common Info field to its non-AP MLD MAC Address.
-If the non-AP MLD is requesting to add a link in the Link Reconfiguration Request frame, then the non-AP MLD shall set the MLD Capabilities And Operations Present subfield to 1 in the Reconfiguration Multi-Link element and shall include the MLD Capabilities And Operations subfield in the Common Info field.
+If the non-AP MLD is requesting to add a link in the Link Reconfiguration Request frame, then the non-AP MLD shall set the MLD Capabilities And Operations Present subfield to 1 in the Reconfiguration Multi-Link element and shall include the MLD Capabilities And Operations subfield in the Common Info field. (#20029)Otherwise, the non-AP MLD shall set the MLD Capabilities And Operations Present subfield to 0.